Ny-Ålesund: Environment

 Ny-Ålesund is located in a high-Arctic ecosystem within the tundra zone.
 It sits amid the richest fauna and flora areas of Svalbard, especially along the rim of Kongsfjord and particularly in its innermost parts.
 Some of the cliffs are heavily populated by birds; Ny-Ålesund is the archipelago's richest area for birds, especially waders.
 The Svalbard ptarmigan is the sole bird to winter.
 The vegetation is poor and vulnerable, mostly consisting of lichen.
 Mammals in the area include the Svalbard reindeer, the Arctic fox and the polar bear.
 All people in the settlement must carry rifles because of the bears, and all doors in town remain unlocked for the sake of people seeking cover in the event of an attack.
 There are three protected areas in the vicinity: Blomstrandhamna Bird Sanctuary, Kongsfjorden Bird Sanctuary and Ossian Sars Nature Reserve.

-The climate is mild for its northern latitude, due to the North Atlantic Current which flows northwards from mainland Norway up the west coast of Spitsbergen.
-It also receives heat from the predominant high pressure fronts which bring warm air from the Atlantic to the Barents Sea.
+The climate is mild for its northern latitude, due to the North Atlantic Current, which flows northwards from mainland Norway up the west coast of Spitsbergen.
+It also receives heat from the predominant high pressure fronts that bring warm air from the Atlantic to the Barents Sea.
 The town has its lowest temperatures during March, at an average −12 C and a high average of 6 C during July.
 The sun does not set from 18 April to 24 August (midnight sun) and does not rise from 25 October to 17 February (polar night).
 But there is no nautical twilight between December 11 to December 30, it only has 24 hour of darkness called astronomical twilight.
 The site is sufficiently isolated that it can be used to measure the background pollution levels in the high Arctic troposphere.
 The town has some of the cleanest air in the world.